leanprover/fp-lean/functional-programming-lean/src/getting-to-know/structures.md

 This code is used by `#eval` to render the result of evaluation for consumption by programmers, analogous to the `repr` functions in Python and Rust.
 It is also possible to override the compiler's generated display code.

-The typical way to create a instance of a structure type is to provide values for all of its fields inside of curly braces.
+The typical way to create a value of a structure type is to provide values for all of its fields inside of curly braces.
 The origin of a Cartesian plane is where `x` and `y` are both zero:

 ```lean